kitsuyome/universal_semantic_text_encoder/README.md

 ### External Metrics (Benchmarks):

-- SentEval: A framework for evaluating the quality of sentence embeddings using a variety of tasks.
+- SentEval: Provides a set of tasks and corresponding datasets to evaluate the quality of sentence embeddings.
-- BEIR: A benchmark tool for evaluating sentence embeddings in information retrieval tasks.

 ## Experiment Hypotheses